XpiritBV/ContainerWorkshop-Docs/Lab11-BlueGreen.md

 aks-nodepool1-36156572-vmss000000   Ready    agent   2d5h   v1.18.14   10.240.0.4    <none>        Ubuntu 18.04.5 LTS   5.4.0-1035-azure   docker://19.3.14
 ```

-> Later in this lab, we will need the value of 'INTERNAL-IP'.
-So make a note of it.
+> Later in this lab, we will need the values of 'INTERNAL-IP'.
+So make a note of both.

 ## <a name='ingress'></a>Adding an HTTPProxy
 We now want to consume both services at a single endpoint, so we can perform Blue/Green testing.
 In this lab, ninety percent of traffic will be sent to the 'green' version, the remaining 10 percent will be sent to the 'blue' version.

 To do this, we'll create a Contour-specific 'HTTPProxy' resource.
-This resource acts as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) that routes incoming HTTP requests to one or more deployed Services.
-Being able to target multiple services (e.g. blue & green) allows us to perform Blue/Green testing!
+This resource acts as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) that routes incoming HTTP requests to one or more deployed services.
+Being able to target multiple services (e.g. blue & green) allows us to perform Blue/Green testing.

 ```
 apiVersion: projectcontour.io/v1